CortexIntelligentAutomation/docs/content/en/docs/2023.5/_shared/architecture/components/purpose/gobetween.md

-L4 load balancer and reverse proxy used to load balance requests between clustered instances of CORTEX Innovation services.
+L4 load balancer and reverse proxy used to load balance requests between clustered instances of {{< ctx >}} Innovation services.